 It will protect you from the cold and the sun

-The main purpose of a buff is to keep you wrapped up, and it can be done in many ways.
+The main purpose of a gaiter is to keep you wrapped up, and it can be done in many ways.
 When the weather gets cold, use your pack as an extra layer on top or underneath other clothes- this will help regulate body heat!
 If things get really chilly out there wear it like protection from Frankenhooker with surgical tape holding all four corners together at neck level so that only air flows through them .
 The elasticity here really comes into play: according its needs are flexible enough to serve either as part coverup for traveling hikers who need something light weight while camping , blankets hunters needing.

 It doubles as a sleep mask